-People are spending 50 minutes on Facebook each day according to a recent New York Times article.
-It’s more critical than ever to make your Facebook Page work for you.
+According to a recent New York Times article, people are spending 50 minutes on Facebook each day.
+Making your Facebook Page work for you is more critical than ever.
 Facebook is constantly changing, meaning your strategies must also.
 Whether you want to build your Facebook following, or simply boost your engagement, here’s a look at the hottest Facebook features and trends.

 Facebook recently introduced Facebook Live.
-You’ve probably seen it in action, but may not have tried it.
-It gives you the opportunity to stream live video directly on your Facebook page.
+You’ve probably seen it in action but may not have tried it.
+It gives you the opportunity to stream live videos directly on your Facebook page.

 Facebook Livestreaming Tips: